- Wednesday 3:00-4:00

 - Friday 3:00-4:00

-Monique Laney joined Auburn University in 2014 as an Assistant Professor of History.
+Monique Laney joined Auburn University in 2014.
 She earned her Ph.D. in American Studies at the University of Kansas in 2009 and her M.A. in Amerikanistik at the Johann Wolfgang Goethe-Universität in Frankfurt, Germany, in 1995.
-Her current research focuses on the immigration history of migrants with “special skills.”.
+Her research focuses on the history of "highly skilled" migrants to the United States.

-Laney is the author of German Rocketeers in the Heart of Dixie: Making Sense of the Nazi Past during the Civil Rights Era (Yale University Press, 2015), for which she received the 2016 Gardner-Lasser Aerospace History Literature Award from the American Institute of Aeronautics and Astronautics (AIAA), the American Astronautical Society’s (AAS) 2015 Eugene M. Emme Astronautical Literature Award, and honorable mention for the Deep South Book Prize of the Summersell Center for the Study of the South at the University of Alabama.
-This study’s main subjects are the German rocket specialists associated with Wernher von Braun and their families, who were brought to the United States after World War II under the military operation Project Paperclip, most of whom followed the Army to Huntsville, Alabama, in 1950.
-Led by von Braun, the German rocket team was later celebrated internationally for its contributions to the Army’s missile and later NASA’s space programs.
-Based on oral histories and archival material, the book examines post-Second World War international and national migration linked to military and “Big Science” projects and the effects of this migration on a small southern community, race relations in the U.S. South, and negotiations over U.S. history, memory, and identity during the Cold War.
+Laney is the author of German Rocketeers in the Heart of Dixie: Making Sense of the Nazi Past during the Civil Rights Era (Yale University Press, 2015).
+This study’s main subjects are the German rocket specialists and their families, who were brought to the United States after World War II under the military operation Project Paperclip and later followed the Army to Huntsville, Alabama.
+Led by Wernher von Braun, the German rocket team was later celebrated internationally for its contributions to the Army’s missile and later NASA’s space programs.
+Based on oral histories and archival material, the book examines this post-World War II international and national migration linked to military and “Big Science” projects and the effects of this migration on a small southern community, race relations in the U.S. South, and negotiations over U.S. history, memory, and identity during the Cold War.

 Ph.D.
 University of Kansas, American Studies, August, 2009